What is a Traditional IRA, and How Does it Work?

 Traditional IRA income limits

-Anyone can open and fund a traditional IRA account given the absence of income limits.
-However, if you’re seeking tax-deductible contributions, the IRS does have income restrictions based on how much you earn and whether you or your spouse currently participate in other qualified retirement plans—such as a 401(k).
+Anyone can open and fund a traditional IRA account given the absence of income limits, but if you’re seeking tax-deductible contributions, the IRS does have income restrictions based on how much you earn and whether you or your spouse currently participate in other qualified retirement plans such as a 401(k).
+For example, those not participating in a retirement plan at work can deduct their full IRA contribution regardless of income.
+Alternatively, if you do have an employer-sponsored retirement plan, IRA deductions are limited based on filing status and modified adjusted gross income (MAGI).

-Note that deductions are not allowed for incomes exceeding $87,000 (for single filers) or $143,000 for those married and filing jointly.
+Note that deductions aren’t allowed for incomes exceeding $89,000 (for single filers) or $146,000 for those married and filing jointly.

 Traditional IRA penalties

-You can withdraw money from your traditional IRA at any time.
-However, know that you’re required to pay corresponding taxes and your withdrawal may trigger penalties (depending on timing).
-For example, an early-withdrawal penalty of 10% is generally assessed on those who withdraw money from their traditional IRA before the age of 59½.
+While you can withdraw money from a traditional IRA at any time, you’re required to pay corresponding taxes and your withdrawal may trigger penalties (depending on timing).
+For example, an early-withdrawal penalty of 10% is generally assessed on those who withdraw money from their traditional IRA before age 59½.
+However, as with most rules, exceptions can help you skirt the 10% penalty including:

 · Using funds for a first-time home purchase (up to $10,000)